 Introduces the historical and contemporary aspects of juvenile corrections.
 Identifies and explores the philosophy, functions, and goals of the juvenile justice system.
 Emphasizes the role of law enforcement, the courts, community-based corrections, and custodial facilities.
-Includes an overview of the ongoing debate concerning rehabilitation vs. punishment philosophies in the juvenile justice system, especially as it relates to safety/security issues and public concerns.
-Prerequisite: CJ103 with criminal history clearance; or current professional in the field; or consent of instructor.
+Includes an overview of the ongoing debate concerning rehabilitation vs. punishment philosophies in the juvenile justice system, especially as it relates to safety and security issues, and public concerns.
 W, Sp